-On May 11, 1929 the original sorority became the Gamma Upsilon chapter of Kappa Kappa Gamma!
-Gamma Upsilon, following the tradition established by the first sorority, continued to take a leading role in university life, as well as carrying on projects away from the campus.
+On May 11, 1929 that original sorority became the Gamma Upsilon chapter of Kappa Kappa Gamma.
+Throughout this time our chapter continued to take a leading role in university life, as well as becoming involved in various projects away outside of campus.

-During World War II, Kappas took part in money-raising events for the Canadian Red Cross.
-Members of Gamma Upsilon made up 20 percent of the university’s Red Cross Corps.
-They paid regular visits to military hospitals and provided Christmas gifts and music for pensioners in an old people’s home.
+During World War II, Members of Gamma Upsilon made up 20 percent of the university’s Red Cross Corps.
+Our sisters paid regular visits to military hospitals and provided Christmas gifts and music for pensioners in retirement homes.